erfranson/Prazie_final/README.md

+##Purpose

+Website/App to allow individuals to find and book photographers for various events including tourist photography.

+##Catagories

+Wedding
+Birthday
+Parties
+Vacation
+Family Portraits

+##Revenue

+prazie will collect a percentage of every booking from website or App Prices for photographers are up to the discretion of photographers all payments go through prazie
+ApplePay is necessary
+Get this app out early because there is a higher chance that Apple will feature us in an "ApplePay compatible" section of the App Store

+##Users/Photograhers

+There will be two categories of photographer

+amateur
+professional
+Users will be able to produce their own templates for individuals to use and easily book

+##Needs

+Website design
+open format for individuals to upload content secure payment system.
+App design
+similar to needs of full website
+Capital to higher individuals for design and website backend Marketing to increase numbers of photographer profiles in all major markets and tourist countries.
+“Better than a selfie anywhere in the World”
+"You're beautiful make sure your photos are too"

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>